-This healthy vegan brownies recipe brings up special memories in my mind.
-When I was little, I made brownies for my family for dessert or potlucks.
-I made them from a boxed mix along with eggs and oil.
-Never did I imagine that I could make them myself from scratch, because I thought that they would take a long time and be hard to make.
-I conquered the challenge of making them without oil, refined sugar or eggs.
-I went a step ahead by making them free of most allergens so that everyone can enjoy them regardless of their dietary choices or restrictions.
+This healthy vegan brownies recipe brings up memories from when I made brownies for my family for dessert or potlucks.
+I made them from a box mix along with eggs and oil.
+Never did I imagine that I could make them from scratch, without oil, refined flour, sugar and eggs.
+I went a step ahead by making them free of most allergens so that everyone can enjoy them regardless of their dietary choices or allergies.

-After some experimenting in the kitchen, I developed a recipe to make chewy and fudgy brownies that are simple to make and delicious!
-Tahini combined with the cocoa powder and sweetness from the maple syrup and dates gives these brownies a rich naturally sweetened chocolate taste.
-By omitting the oil and refined sugar and replacing them with more whole food alternatives, these healthy vegan brownies recipe is also more nutritious than traditional brownie recipes.
-All you need prep-wise is one bowl and one spoon, measuring utensils, a blender or food processor and an oven.
+Together, the ingredients make simple chewy and fudgy brownies that are delicious!
+Tahini combined with cocoa powder and the sweetness from maple syrup and dates gives these brownies a rich, naturally sweetened chocolatey taste.
+By omitting the oil and refined sugar and replacing them with more whole food alternatives, this healthy vegan brownies recipe is also more nutritious than traditional brownies.

 This Healthy Vegan Brownies Recipe is

-- Gluten free (if use gluten free flour)
+- Gluten free (if use oat flour or gluten free flour)

 - Ready in about 30 minutes